Tuc-tac/SpotifyGeoFreedom/README.md

 </details>

+## FAQ

 ### How can I check the runner's operation after the initial setup?
+> [!WARNING]
+It is not recommended to frequently use manual runner launches as Spotify may reset your current password due to "suspicious activity"

 If the time trigger has not yet activated, and you want to check if your runner is working successfully, manual launch is provided.
 Follow these steps:

 <details>
   <summary><small>Steps</small></summary><p>